andygock/dh-api/README.md

 Edit `list.txt` and add or delete filters as required.

-Sync the file to the server, first, do a dry run to see what changes would be made
+Sync the file to the server, first, do a dry run to see what changes would be made:

 	php dh-api.php --sync --dry

-Actually perform the sync:
+Now, perform the sync process:

 	php dh-api.php --sync